No. 17 Red Raiders add Iowa Central CC's Chris Caldwell, No. 17 Lady Raiders sign Kami North (Albany, Texas)

 Thomas is a graduate of Sam Houston State University where he earned a Bachelor's of Science in Kinesiology before serving as an assistant coach for the track and field program for one season.

-Joining Thomas in Lubbock is his wife Ebony along with their son Jordan Thomas and his mother Joann.
+Joining Thomas in Lubbock is his wife Ebony along with their son Jordan Thomas.

 Official Gear of the